- Don Valley West

 Don Valley West

-Amanda Kistindey is an Acadian-Métis, whose strong ancestral heritage has shaped her advocacy for preserving the land on which her ancestors once thrived.
-Hoping to better equip herself as an instrument for change on environmental policy, she studied International Relations and French Literature at Concordia University and spent several years familiarizing herself with the forestry industry and its effect on the fiscal, political, and socio-economic landscape of northern communities and indigenous populations.
+Hoping to better equip herself as an instrument for change on environmental policy, Amanda studied International Relations and French Literature at Concordia University and spent several years familiarizing herself with the forestry industry and its effect on the fiscal, political, and socio-economic landscape of northern communities and indigenous populations.

 She presently holds concurrent certifications with the United Nations for 'Working in Natural Disasters' and 'Working in Complex Emergencies' and is a consultant in times of international crisis when natural disasters hit.
 It was through mangrove reforestation efforts in the Philippines after Typhoon Haiyan in 2013 that she was truly moved by the power of involving local communities in environmental restoration efforts.
 More specifically, how raising awareness of the economic and social importance of preserving wildlife populations and their habitats may, as a result of coordinated action, become firmly embedded in national policy on biodiversity, sustainable development, and climate change agreements.